Kazakh clothing: Headgear

 Headgear indicate a woman's relationship status.
-Unmarried girls wear a skullcap scarf and a warm, fur-edged cap.
+Back in Nomad times, unmarried girls wear a skullcap scarf and a warm, fur-edged cap.
 Wealthier girls' hats are made of bright velvet fabric and embroidered with golden thread.

 The bridal headgear of a bride is known as the saukele.
 These headdresses, often over a foot tall, are embedded with valuable ornaments such as pearls, coral, and pressed silver.
 Long suspension brackets, jaqtau, are fastened to the sides of the saukele and frame the bride's face.
 They sometimes reach the bride's waist.
 Less prosperous women make the saukele from cloth or satin and decorate it with glass beads; the zhaktau are added later.

 After the birth of her first child, a woman wears a hat made of white fabric (often for the rest of her life).
 The details of the hat vary by region to region.
 It has two parts; the bottom (kimeshka) is placed on the head and the top is twisted to form a turban.

+It has special cutouts for the face, and the part that covers the shoulder also covers the woman’s chest.
+There are several types of kimesheks, differing in shape, decoration, and the length of the shoulder covering.
+The design of the kimeshek also changes as a woman ages.
+The kimeshek was considered the primary headpiece for Kazakh women until the 1930s.
+The white color is chosen because it symbolizes the purity and sanctity of the female headpiece.
+The kimeshek, as an important part of Kazakh culture, defines a woman’s role in society and her marital status.

+The zhaulyk is a traditional headpiece worn by older women, wrapped around the head.
+The term "ak zhaulyk" is used to honor revered mothers and grandmothers, while the phrase "zhaulyk salu" refers to this tradition.
+The zhaulyk is often worn over the kimeshek.